 The book is written in the form it came to me; in poems, prose and sometimes stream of thought.
 If you are a CPTSD survivor, I hope that it supports you and reassures you that the emotional flashbacks, insomnia, anxiety and struggles to engage in your day to day life are normal parts of the process.
 If you aren’t a survivor yourself, maybe it will awaken compassion and willingness to be an ally to someone in your life who does have CPTSD.

-The Kindle version of this book will soon be available to purchase.
+The Kindle version of this book is now available to purchase.